hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `disk_driver_version` - (Optional) Disk CSI Driver version to be used.
 Possible values are `v1` and `v2`.
 Defaults to `v1`.

--> **NOTE:** `Azure Disk CSI driver v2` is currently in [Public Preview](https://azure.microsoft.com/en-us/updates/public-preview-azure-disk-csi-driver-v2-in-aks/) on an opt-in basis.
+-> **Note:** `Azure Disk CSI driver v2` is currently in [Public Preview](https://azure.microsoft.com/en-us/updates/public-preview-azure-disk-csi-driver-v2-in-aks/) on an opt-in basis.
 To use it, the feature `EnableAzureDiskCSIDriverV2` for namespace `Microsoft.ContainerService` must be requested.

 * `file_driver_enabled` - (Optional) Is the File CSI driver enabled?
 Defaults to `true`.